 RSL National President

-Greg Melick, AO RFD FANZCN SC
+Major General Greg Melick AO RFD FANZCN KC (Retd)

 Greg Melick is the son of a WWII veteran, so you could say that service is in his blood.